Gravitational-wave Merger Forecasting: Scenarios for the early detection and localization of compact-binary mergers with ground based observatories: Pre-merger detection of mergers with gravitational waves

 \subsection{Source detection and localization}

 We consider two criteria to define whether a particular simulated source is detected at a given time before merger, and hence measure the capabilities of future detector networks.

 The first criterion is an idealized, simplified analysis which detects any signal having a total network SNR $>10$.
 This choice is consistent with the threshold for confidently detected mergers in \cite{LIGOScientific:2018mvr,Nitz:2019hdf}.
 In practice, we may expect a marginally lower threshold (i.e.~higher sensitivity), dependent on the rate of confounding non-Gaussian noise transients in future detector networks.
+For nearly Gaussian data, a threshold of $\sim9$ would increase the overall detection rate by $\sim30-40\%$, however, the impact for well-localized sources would be less pronounced.
 For each simulated signal, we calculate its network SNR as a function of time before merger.
 After a source reaches the required SNR threshold, we generate the posterior distribution for its spatial localization at each time step before merger.
 The localization is performed via the rapid Bayestar algorithm, commonly used in production low-latency analyses~\citep{Singer:2015ema}.

 The second detection criterion involves an actual analysis of the simulated data with PyCBC Live~\citep{Nitz:2018rgo,DalCanton:2020vpm}, based on the open-source PyCBC gravitational-wave data analysis library~\citep{pycbc-github}.
 PyCBC Live is one of several low-latency analyses~\citep{Messick:2016aqy,Adams:2015ulm, Hooper:2011rb,Klimenko:2015ypf} currently used for the rapid detection of gravitational waves by the LIGO-Virgo-KAGRA scientific collaboration and has already been instrumental in the analysis and detection of numerous sources since the second observing run of second-generation detectors~\citep{LIGOScientific:2019gag}.
 PyCBC Live is computationally efficient, supports searching using arbitrary number of detectors, and is easily reconfigurable, making it suitable for our analysis.
 Comparing the results of PyCBC Live with our first detection criterion allows us to establish the performance of current low-latency analyses with respect to future detector networks.